 Photograph by Jon Ortner, Courtesy of United Palace

 The words “stunning” and “opulent” are hardly enough to describe the grandeur of Washington Heights‘ United Palace, the fifth of the Loew’s Wonder Theatres built in the New York City metropolitan area.
 When it opened in 1930 as the Loew’s 175th Street Theatre, the space primarily hosted first-run movies and vaudeville events.
-Today, it continues to stand thanks to the efforts of the church founded by Rev. Frederick J. Eikerenkoetter II (Reverend Ike), which saved it from demolition by purchasing it in 1969.
+Today, it continues to stand thanks to the efforts of the United Palace of Spiritual Arts, which saved it from demolition by purchasing it in 1969.

-When the Loew’s 175th Street shuttered in 1969, Rev. Ike’s church purchased the building that same year for over half a million dollars, and renamed it the United Palace.
+When the Loew’s 175th Street was closing in 1969, United Palace of Spiritual Arts purchased the building that same year for over half a million dollars, and renamed it United Palace.
 It immediately began holding Sunday services there and commissioned extensive restoration efforts to bring the space back to the original grandeur envisioned by architect, Thomas Lamb.

 Today, the theater still looks very much as it did when it first opened in 1930, complete with the original orchestra pit that still descends into the basement.
 The interior design of United Palace is a “mash up of all types of exotic, Far Eastern symbols and iconography,” according to Mike Fitelson, Executive Producer of the United Palace.
 In fact, the Far East was “all the rage back in the 1920’s,” and the theater was purposefully designed to transport visitors from New York City streets to a “fantasyland.”
 This was especially important because the United Palace was the only Loew’s Theatre to open after The Great Depression, creating a need for “escapist” entertainment.